 Prison labor refers to the work performed by prison inmates.
 It can be described as falling into two general categories: the labor provided by inmates to maintain and operate the prison, and labor provided by inmates to a contracted entity often to harvest or manufacture goods for profit or to offset some other expenses.
 When there are challenges regarding the use of prison labor or discussions regarding the use of prison labor arise, these challenges generally refer to the latter of these types.

-In order to maintain the prison, inmates may have janitorial duties within the prison, cooking meals, doing laundry, working in the commissary (where offenders may purchase additional food, clothing or toiletries while in prison), maintaining the prison yard by landscaping and so forth.
-Some inmates that have special skills might be placed in a position to supervise others, such as being a certified and licensed electrician or plumber, having higher than average education in which he could tutor fellow inmates or help offer basic education courses.
-Having inmates perform these duties ensures that costs of operating the prison are kept to a minimum and reduces the risks of bringing in outside personnel to perform these tasks.
+In order to maintain the prison, inmates may have janitorial duties within the prison, cooking meals, doing laundry, working in the commissary (where offenders may purchase additional food, clothing, or toiletries while in prison), maintaining the prison yard by landscaping, and so forth.
+Some inmates that have special skills might be placed in a position to supervise others, such as being a certified and licensed electrician or plumber, having higher than average education in which they could tutor fellow inmates or help offer basic education courses.
+Having inmates perform these duties ensures that the costs of operating the prison are kept to a minimum and reduces the risks of bringing in outside personnel to perform these tasks.